kislyuk/argcomplete/README.rst

 It makes two assumptions:

-* You're using bash as your shell (limited support for zsh, fish, and tcsh is available)
+* You're using bash as your shell (limited support for zsh, fish, tcsh and xonsh is available)
 * You're using `argparse <http://docs.python.org/3/library/argparse.html>`_ to manage your command line arguments/options

 Argcomplete is particularly useful if your program has lots of options or subparsers, and if your program can